micmejia/bible-dump/AMPC/Luke/Luke 15.md

 But he answered his father, Look!
 These many years I have served you, and I have never disobeyed your command.
-Yet you never gave me [so much as] a [little] kid, that I might [^o]revel _and_ feast _and_ be happy _and_ make merry with my friends;
+Yet you never gave me [so much as] a [little] kid, that I might revel _and_ feast _and_ be happy _and_ make merry with my friends;